By Fiona McKim

 Why should I let my hair air dry?

 I’m not saying any of the above isn’t true.
-My hair dryer does make my hair look nicer, it’s definitely comfortable to use and undeniably quicker and more convenient than visiting a salon for a blow dry.
+My hair dryer does make my hair look nicer, it’s definitely comfortable to use and a home blow dry is undeniably quicker and more convenient than visiting a salon.
 However – sorry, you knew this was coming – that still doesn’t mean that it’s a great idea to blast your hair dry every single morning.

 Many hair experts insist that blow drying doesn’t have to be damaging, but this comes with the iron-clad caveat that you must dry your hair as per recommended guidelines.
 And what are those exactly?
 Well, since you asked, it’s usually along the lines of: